marcpaterno/devel-notes/conda.md

 It primarily is used to support the installation of Python-based software, but it is not limited to that.
 It can be used in conjunction with `pip` but care needs to be taken when doing so.

-## Do not use Anaconda
+## Do not use Anaconda or Miniconda

-Anaconda has restrictive licensing requirements that make it inappropriate for use at Fermilab.
+Anaconda and Miniconda have restrictive licensing requirements that make them inappropriate for use at Fermilab.
 Some alternatives work just as well and are fully free software.

 ## Install using Miniforge